Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

   Range (min … max):    4.363 s …  4.491 s    5 runs
 ```

-The large variance for `slice::sort_unstable` is repeatable and the author is not sure what to attribute it to.
+The large variance for `slice::sort_unstable` is repeatable and the authors are not sure what to attribute it to.

 Result: ipnsort improves debug performance both in terms of wall clock and total time across all CPU cores.